theislab/DRVI_reproducibility/README.md

 # Repository structure
 All relevant files are available in `drvi_notebooks` directory.
-- `data` contains code for pre-processing of the analysed datasets.
+- `data` contains code for pre-processing of the analyzed datasets.
-- `general` contains the code to run DRVI, DRVI-AP, scVI, and CVAE on different datasets. `drvi_runvis.py` is a general python script for running the models and all the running configs are available at `runs.sh`.
+- `general` contains the code to run DRVI, DRVI-AP, scVI, and CVAE on different datasets. `drvi_runvis.py` is a general Python script for running the models, and all the running configs are available at `runs.sh`.
-- `baseline` contains te code to run PCA, ICA, and MOFA on different datasets. `linear_baselines_runvis.py` is a general python script for running the models and all the running configs are available at `baseline_runs.sh`.
+- `baseline` contains the code to run PCA, ICA, and MOFA on different datasets. `linear_baselines_runvis.py` is a general Python script for running the models, and all the running configs are available at `baseline_runs.sh`.
 - `evaluation` contains the code for disentanglement and integration benchmarking (Fig. 2 and supplemental figures related to benchmarking).
 - `analysis` contains the code for analysis of immune, HLCA, and developmental pancreas datasets, as well as the code required to produce the rest of the figures.
 - `utils` contains utils functions used all around the project.
 That is why one should install this repository before using notebooks.